Green Party of Canada candidates in the 2006 Canadian federal election: Leeds—Grenville: David Lee

 David Lee was born on February 18, 1968.
-David was raised in Barrie and Peterborough, Ontario, where he served as an infantry scout, and later, still seventeen, as a squad leader in the Hastings & Prince Edward Mechanized Infantry Regiment.
-He then put himself through school as a door-to-door salesman earning a B.A. in literature, history, and critical theory from Trent University.
-After graduation he travelled and then became a tradesman.
-At the age of twenty-six David spent a year with two friends deep in the woods of the Smoky Mountains of northern Georgia building a log cabin from scratch, living off the land without electricity, and farming its adjacent field.
+He was raised in Barrie and Peterborough, Ontario, where he served as an infantry scout; still 17, he later workedas a squad leader in the Hastings & Prince Edward Mechanized Infantry Regiment.
+Lee then put himself through school as a door-to-door salesman earning a B.A. in literature, history, and critical theory from Trent University.
+After graduation, he travelled and then became a tradesman.
+At the age of 26, David spent a year with two friends deep in the woods of the Smoky Mountains of northern Georgia building a log cabin from scratch, living off the land without electricity, and farming its adjacent field.

-Upon his return David earned a diploma in script writing from Algonquin College.
+Upon his return, Lee earned a diploma in scriptwriting from Algonquin College.
 His first screenplay (the autobiographical story of two young men who embark on an adventure-filled road trip in search of J.D.
 Salinger) was optioned by CTV.
-In 1999 David was a government conference reporter, a screenwriter, and a semi-pro lacrosse player.
+In 1999, David was a government conference reporter, a screenwriter, and a semi-pro lacrosse player.
 In a pre-season (and pre-contract/insurance) game, David's lower back was permanently damaged.
 After his surgery he returned to school to earn an M.A. in political science.

-David has lived all over North America before settling in Nepean-Carleton on a farm south of Ottawa in the mid-1990s.
-Since 2001, David has done contract work for several government ministries.
-Most recently he has worked as a communications officer covering Russia, and the Iraq war for the Department of Foreign Affairs.
-When David was recovering from his surgeries he taught himself how to sing, play harmonica, and sketch.
-He has replaced athletics and camping with political philosophy and analysis, song-writing, and other indoor intellectual and artistic pursuits.
+Lee lived all over North America before settling in Nepean-Carleton on a farm south of Ottawa in the mid-1990s.
+Since 2001, he has done contract work for several government ministries.
+Most recently, Lee has worked as a communications officer covering Russia and the Iraq war for the Department of Foreign Affairs.
+When he was recovering from his surgeries, he taught himself how to sing, play harmonica, and sketch.
+Lee replaced athletics and camping with political philosophy and analysis, song-writing, and other indoor intellectual and artistic pursuits.
 He also volunteers for moderate environmental groups, disability advocates, and his church, where he sings in the choir.
 He is currently writing his first novel.

-In 2005 David rebuilt the Leeds-Grenville Federal Green Party Association, and won the nomination for the 2006 election.
+In 2005, Lee rebuilt the Leeds-Grenville Federal Green Party Association; he also won the nomination for the 2006 election.
 A rookie and parachute candidate, he still managed a top 40 result, increasing his party's 2004 vote by over forty percent.